jdcloudcom/en/documentation/Middleware/Edge-Network-Tunnel/SDK-Reference/C.md

 	```

 2. Use static library to build a project
-   	 Build application
-   Write your own application according to the API document, e.g.: example.c.
+   Build application, write your own application according to the API document, e.g.: example.c.
 If you place libentapi.a under the same folder, you can use the following command to build it:

    ```
    gcc -o example example.c -L. -Wl,-dn -lentapi -Wl,-dy -lpthread